 The choice isn’t one-size-fits-all.
 It depends on your home’s power requirements, whether your service line runs overhead or underground, and the specific regulations in your area.
 The three main factors to consider are the cable type (SER vs. SEU), its installation location (above-ground vs. underground), and the conductor material (aluminum vs. copper).
 Each of these elements plays a crucial role in ensuring your electrical service is reliable and, most importantly, safe.
 Making the wrong choice can lead to failed inspections, safety hazards, or an electrical system that can’t handle your family’s needs.
 That’s why working with a professional for any residential electrical work is so critical.

-SER vs. SEU Cables
+SER vs. SEU Cables: What’s the Difference?

 At first glance, SER and SEU cables look similar, but they have a key difference in their wiring that dictates where they can be used.
 SEU (Service Entrance, Unarmored) cable has a neutral wire but lacks a separate ground wire.
 Because of this, it’s typically only permitted for use as the main line running from the weatherhead to your meter base and service panel.